A Half Day Tour Guide in Brussels City

 It’s a 3 minutes walk from Carillon of Mont des Arts just go straight from there and you’ll find it easily.

-Summary of the Iterinary
+Summary of the Tour

 As I have started from the Metro Station DeBroukere and form there, I started to show you all the places to visit.
-Ending our tour at Central station where you can take your train to the Airport, or EU international trains.
+Ending our tour at Central Station where you can take your train to the Airport, or EU international trains.

 If you still have time after those places that I have shown, well there are still have hidden gems to discover.
 I would recommend you to visit this aswell.

-A modern fountain and statue in Brussels, which was intended to form a counterpoint to the city’s Manneken Pis.
+A modern fountain and statue in Brussels, which intended to form a counterpoint to the city’s Manneken Pis.

 Belgian Beer Museum